jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.1.1 Fast Memory

 The Amiga memory map reserves the address ranges $0400 0000 - $07FF FFFF and $0800 0000 - $0FFF FFFF for fast memory.
 These two regions are treated differently by Kickstart.
 Any memory responding in these regions will be automatically sized and added to the Amiga memory pool with the highest priority available.
 These address ranges are fixed and are not part of the AUTOCONFIG space.
-If memory is present on the CPU Local Bus card, the memory controller must assert **_LBEN** when addressed and terminate cycles in this address range.

 #### 3.1.1.1 Address Range $0400 0000 - $07FF FFFF